marcstober/miqra-scripts/README.md

 # Troubleshooting

-If you get an error try deleting `token.pickle` (and you be prompted to log in to Google Sheets again).
+If you get a RefreshError error try deleting `token.pickle` (and you be prompted to log in to Google Sheets again).
 Here's the relevant Google dashboard: https://console.developers.google.com/apis/dashboard